SoulsTogetherX/GodotPromise/README.md

-# SUMMARY
+# GodotPromise

 Hello everyone in the future!

-I've noticed the current Promise types on the Godot Asset Library to be lacking in a few ways, so I improved them.
+I've noticed the current Promise types on the Godot Asset Library are lacking in a few ways, so I improved on them.

+## Features

 I replicated **_ALL_** functions related to the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) type in Javascript (except try(), but that's because its behavior is implied by default).

-Promises can be accepted or rejected. then(), catch(), and finally() functions work as expected with this.
+Promises can be accepted or rejected. then(), catch(), and finally() functions work as expected.

-This type works for Signals, Callables, other Promises, and **_EVERY_** other type.
+This type works for any **_asynchronous_** type (Signals, Callables, other Promises), as well as synchronous types.

 The function to_string() converts the Promise into the format "Promise\<Type\>".

 It is possible and _recommended_ to chain Promises.

-It is fully documented, and the code is efficient and compact to help with easy understanding.
+It is **fully documented**, and the code is efficient and compact to help with easy understanding.

 I made it easy to create custom Promise functionality with the use of modular Inner Classes.

 Can be mindlessly plugged in to synchronize coroutines or be easily extended to allow **_anything_** else you may need by extending from the Inner Classes at the bottom of the document.

+## Known Issues

+None

-# CODE EXAMPLES
+## CODE EXAMPLES

-To use, simply create a Promise type as such:
+To use, simply create and await on a Promise type as such:

 ```
 await Promise.new(val).finished